Carreau/phd-dissertation/parts/part2.rst

 surfaces for 75minutes to form liposomes.

 Formed liposomes are incubated 15 minutes with 160 nM streptavidin in order to coat them with streptavidin.
 Liposomes coated with streptavidin tends to aggregates.
-Diluted 30 times and waiting 15 minutes increase the ratio doublets/single liposome by still avoiding aggregates of more liposome.
+Solution containing doublets is then diluted 30 times.
+Waiting 15 minutes increase the ratio doublets/single liposome by still avoiding aggregates of more liposome.

-A bulk solution of 40 µM actin monomers — 10% fluo — 0.25% biotinylated is
+A bulk solution of 40 µM actin monomers — 10% fluo and 0.25% biotinylated — is
 diluted 40 times in working buffer (25 mM imidazole, 50 mM KCl, 70 mM sucrose, 1mM Tris, 2 mM MgCl2, 1 mM ATP, 0.1 mM DTT, 0.02 mg/ml β-casein, adjusted at a
 pH 7.4) and polymerized for one hour.
 The adjunction of 1 µm of phalloidin